 Following the seven most important steps to take after suffering an injury at work can minimize the possibility of your claim for compensation being denied by the insurer.
 These steps include:

-- Report your injury or illness to your immediate supervisor and complete all necessary injury reports to document what happened as soon as possible.
+- Report your injury or illness to your immediate supervisor and complete all necessary injury reports documenting what happened as soon as possible.
 Make copies to keep.

 - Even if the injury or illness is minor, obtain medical attention immediately to make sure it is not something more serious.
 Typically, the employer will send you to see a specific doctor for your initial appointment who will diagnose the problem, document your injuries in your medical record and provide the paperwork you will need to give to your supervisor.
 Be advised; union members have the right to choose their physician for all appointments and follow-up visits after the first one.
 However, your chosen physician must be affiliated with Worker’s Compensation through the program’s provider network and must be currently accepting new patient cases.